 REPRESENTATIVE RESULTS:

-As was described in Table 1, associated axonal degeneration will be primarily screened out should the subject fulfill the criteria of NCS as follow: (1) sensory conduction velocity of the median nerve is less than 42m/s; and/or (2) distal sensory latency is more than 4.6 ms or distal motor latency is more than 3.2 ms; (3) the sensory nerve action potential (SNAP) amplitude at the wrist is less than 10μV with compound motor action potential amplitude drop is no more than 20%.
+As was described in Table 1, associated axonal degeneration has been primarily screened out should the subject fulfill the criteria of NCS as follow: (1) sensory conduction velocity of the median nerve is less than 42m/s; and/or (2) distal sensory latency is more than 4.6 ms or distal motor latency is more than 3.2 ms; (3) the sensory nerve action potential (SNAP) amplitude at the wrist is less than 10μV with compound motor action potential amplitude drop is no more than 20%.
 Those with temporal dispersion (CMAP amplitude drop >20%) and/or conduction block (CMAP amplitude drop >50%) will be excluded.
 Regarding criteria of NCS parameters, which includes conduction velocity, distal latency, SNAP amplitude, exclusion of conduction block13 and temporal dispersion14, they were all set based on previous well-established references and our laboratory practical standard.

 Then, the measured readings of ultrasound parameters will also be taken into account.
 The cross-sectional area(CSA) is the coronal size of the nerve measured by tracing the hyperechoic epineurium, while the perimeter(P) is the circumference of the traced hyperechoic epineurium.
 R-CSA/R-P is calculated by the CSA/P measured at the carpal inlet divided by that measured in the one third distal forearm. ΔCSA/ΔP is the changes of CSA/P from wrist to distal one third forearm via wrist minus one third distal forearm measurements.
 The cut-off values and their sensitivity, specificity and accuracy of the ultrasound parameters were determined by plotting the Receiver Operative Characteristics (ROC) curves, which were identified in our previous studies 9.
 The positive predictive value and negative predictive value were also displayed in table 1.
 Those with any value(s) of ultrasound parameter(s) above the correspondent cut-off value(s) will be considered as potential co-existence of axonal degeneration.
 Alternatively, the ultrasound readings can also be considered as indicators of potential axonal degeneration should subject do not fulfill the NCS criteria in Table 1.

 A group of 80 subjects, who fulfilled the NCS criteria in table 1 were enrolled via convenience sampling to examine the effectiveness of the protocol.
 They were assigned into group A (Demyelination only, n1=45) and group B (Associated axonal degeneration, n2=35) based on the NCS criteria in table 1.
-By comparison between group A and B, significant differences were found in NCS and ultrasound measurements (Table 2).
+By between-group comparison, significant differences were found in NCS and ultrasound measurements (Table 2).
 The results indicate this protocol can be effective in screening axonal degeneration associated in carpal tunnel syndrome.

 On the other hand, another group of 46 subjects (Group C), who did not fulfill the NCS criteria in table 1, were enrolled with ultrasound measurements generated descriptively.
 Based on the ultrasound performance, it indicated the enrolled subjects were all potentially associated with co-existing axonal degeneration.